-DWAI
+NYC DWAI Lawyer

 Most people know that a person can be convicted of drunk driving with a blood-alcohol content (BAC) of 0.08.
 However, that is not the only circumstances in which a person can be convicted of criminal charges for driving under the influence.
 A charge for driving while ability impaired (DWAI) can also have a significant impact on your life, including losing your driving privileges.

-Manhattan DWAI Lawyer
+NYC DWAI Lawyer

 If you face charges for driving while ability impaired, the best decision you can make is to hire a skilled attorney who will fight for you.
 At Greco Neyland, PC, our dedicated Manhattan DWAI lawyers will carefully review all circumstances in your arrest and do everything we can to have your charges reduced or dismissed, including challenging the basis of the traffic stop and any tests you may have taken.

 Call us today at (212) 951-1300 to schedule a free consultation to discuss your DWAI arrest and developing a strategy for your defense.
-We represent people arrested in New York County and Kings County.
+We represent people arrested in New York City and Kings County.

-Test Results in a DWAI Case
+Test Results In A DWAI Case

 Having a BAC of 0.08 or above means you are “per se” intoxicated, meaning that, under the law, you are intoxicated regardless of the extent to which your physical or mental faculties are actually impaired by any substance.
 If you have a BAC of 0.08 or above, you are charged with DWI (Driving While Intoxicated).